mxblsdl/minimalist-map/README.md

 All work is done with R statistical software

 ### Requirements
++ Basic familiartity with spatial data and data structures
 + Raster data of something
 + Shapefile of area of interest
 + R software